Best Hikes in Hawaii for Teenagers Who Want a Challenge

 What to Pack for Hawaii Hiking with Teens

 Hawaii's trails are gorgeous but they demand respect.
 Weather changes fast, trail conditions vary wildly, and the tropical sun is unforgiving.
-Here is the packing list we use for every hike:
+Packing list we use for every hike:

-• Reef-safe sunscreen SPF 50 applied before you start and packed for reapplication
+- Reef-safe sunscreen SPF 50 applied before you start and packed for reapplication.
+Reef-safe is the law here for a reason.

 The best thing about hiking with teenagers in Hawaii is that the trails deliver on their promise.
-When you tell a teen they will see something incredible at the top, and then they actually do - a volcano crater, a thousand-foot coastline, a waterfall in a bamboo forest - it builds the kind of trust that makes them willing to follow you on the next adventure.
-And in Hawaii, there is always a next adventure.
+When you tell a teen they'll see something incredible at the top, and then they actually do - a volcano crater, a thousand-foot coastline, a waterfall in a bamboo forest - it builds the kind of trust that makes them willing to follow you on the next adventure.
+And in Hawaii there is always a next adventure.